gritzko/swarm-ron-docs/coin.md

 The described crypto-coin scheme is only formally a CRDT.
 Actually, it builds a linear history of a single coin transactions based on local linear op histories (sessions' own logs and peers' home logs).
-No global order or consensus ("nonsensus") is used.
+No global order or consensus is used.
 The underlying constructs are quite well known and well tested: the Lamport model, Merkle trees and others.
 The only (likely) novel part is the notion of split coin.